thomashaile/encapsulation/README.md

   * Be able to refactor methods into functions
   * Plan and implement objects based on User Stories
 * Understand `getters` and `setters`
-* Understand `prototypical inheritance`
-  * Explain how the _prototype look-up chain_ works in JavaScript
-  * Use constructor functions to create re-usable methods
 * Understand the `class` keyword
   * Be able to refactor between constructor functions & classes
   * Use classes to create simple programs
-* Understand `closure`
-  * Explain how closure can be used to share data between functions
-  * Solve basic exercises that use closure to share state between functions

 ### Integrating JavaScript (JS embedded in applications)